 TSH better not over 1, FT4 in upper third of range, FT3 around mid range.

 When we are hypothyroid, we need to have a higher FT4.
 We can’t produce more T4.
 We need to have enough to meet any situation or stress during the day.
 Those who do good on T4 medicine, convert well.
+But very few convert as well as a healthy person.
+I have only seen that a few times.
+Most hypothyroid will have a conversion ratio under 0,30.
+So we need to have a higher FT4 in order to get FT3 midrange or a little over.
+But if your conversion ratio is under 0,24, you will not do well on T4 meds.
+Even with a higher conversion ratio than that, you might need some T3 medicine.
+Many people may do better with less T4 medicine in their body and some T3 instead.
 If one doesn’t convert well, one doesn’t do well on T4 medicine.
-So in my opinion, they do not need to have a FT3 high in range.
-They are more like someone without thyroid issues, they can convert more as needed.
+But if you convert ok, there is no need to have FT3 high in range.
+Then you are more like someone without thyroid issues, you can convert more as needed.
 Around or a little over midrange should be enough.
 I see that internet sites and again admins in Face book groups, claim, people on T4 should have a FT4 in midrange and a FT3 high in range.
 I very seldom see numbers like that.
 I have seen under 5 persons with that kind of numbers in all my time.
 Maybe people doing well on T4, and for that reason they don’t seek out our support groups.
 Maybe they more often have numbers like that.
 I don’t know.
 I believe this is a misunderstanding.
 I have gotten a lot of flack in US groups for saying this, I have received long, angry pm’s from admins.
 There are a lot of militant people in these groups.
 I sometimes think, these people are as stubborn as the endocrinologists.